Who can join the Friends in taking action for biodiversity?

 - Interactive PowerPoint presentation.
 The issues for threatened species with a focus on the Helmeted Honeyeater.
 What is biodiversity?
 What can everyone do to help?

 Our revegetation days are contingent on the ongoing support of organisations such as Melbourne Water (through their Community Grants Program), Parks Victoria (through their Healthy People Healthy Parks Grant Program) and Federal Government (through Caring For our Country Community Action grants) to fund planting activities.
 To secure most grants the Friends need to match them $ for $.
-We welcome matching funds from corporate groups.
-Where grants are available there is no charge for our activities.
-We do however encourage your group or the individuals who participate to take out Friends of the Helmeted Honeyeater membership ($20 p/a for groups/non-concession & $10 for concession card holders) as a positive action to assist in biodiversity conservation.
+We welcome matched giving or donations from corporate groups.
+Your group or the individuals who participate may also like to take out Friends of the Helmeted Honeyeater membership ($20 p/a for groups/non-concession & $10 for concession card holders) as a positive action to assist in biodiversity conservation.